AlainParadis/designschool/_topics/day1-cg1.md

     - Summative assignments: evaluate your mastery of software skills.

   ### Get Set Up
+  - <a href="https://join.slack.com/t/2023graphicdesign/shared_invite/zt-gn5br9x1-ZHbKCoh_f0NIoZhyseH26A" title="Join the Grads of '23 Slack workspace" target="_blank">Join the Grads of '23 Slack workspace</a>.
   - <a href="/setups/mac.html" >Set up macOS</a>.
   - Back up your files.
   - Connect to <a href="/setups/college-services.html">college online services</a>.